Logarithmic adic spaces: some foundational results: Introduction

 \subsection{Notation and conventions}

 By default, all monoids are assumed to be commutative, and the monoid operations are written additively \Pth{rather than multiplicatively}, unless otherwise specified.
 For a monoid $P$, let $P^\gp$ denote its group completion.
 For any commutative ring $R$ with unit and any monoid $P$, we denote by $R[P]$ the monoid algebra over $R$ associated with $P$.
 The image of $a \in P$ in $R[P]$ will often be denoted by $\mono{a}$.
+Then we have $\mono{a + b} = \mono{a} \cdot \mono{b}$ in $R[P]$, for all $a, b \in P$.

 Group cohomology will always mean continuous group cohomology.